twogee/zipdiff/readme.txt

 Valid options are:

---comparecrcvalues     compares the crc values instead of the file content --comparetimestamps    compares timestamps instead of file content --ignorecvsfiles       ignores differences in CVS folders --output <name>        name of the output file --skipoutputlevels <n> number of path segment to skip in the output file --skipsourcelevels <n> number of path segment to skip in the source file
+--comparecrcvalues     compares the CRC values in addition to file size --comparetimestamps    compares timestamps in addition to file size --excluderegex <regex> excludes file name matching regex from comparison --excludecvsfiles      excludes CVS folders from comparison --output <name>        name of the output file --skipoutputlevels <n> number of path segment to skip in the output file --skipsourcelevels <n> number of path segment to skip in the source file